gbengaogunkuade/employee-management-system/README.md

 ![This is another image](https://github.com/gbengaogunkuade/ems/blob/main/EMS-HOMEPAGE.png)

-### Different Microservices all working together to deliver a wonderful Employee Management System
+### This Application is made up of different Microservices, all working together to deliver a wonderful Employee Management System

+Above is a screenshot of Frontend of the Application while the beauty lies in the Backend where you get to see the power of Security and Well-Design API services

 Technologies include the below:
 - Microservices